erykjj/jwlFusion-app/README.md

 **Note**: Pick the two backup archives you wish to merge.
 The **Primary** one will take precedence in case of any conflicts; it will add to the **Secondary** one and over-write any duplicate records.
 The merge itself can take a few seconds, depending on the size of the archives.
 The merged backup will be "saved" (via *Share to…*) with a *jwlFusion_* prefix.
 You can send it to your cloud storage app (like *Google Drive*) to synchronize to your other device(s), where you can import it into *JW Library* ("Restore Backup").

 ____
-____

-## I believe the jwlFusion app (for Android) is ready for the Google Play Store.
-But before I can publish a release for everyone, Google requires some closed/internal testing.
-I need at least 12 testers.

-If you are able, I will need to add your gmail account to an internal list for Google to approve it as a beta-testing account.
-Please contact me via email: *infiniti at inventati . org*
-____
 [![Static Badge](https://img.shields.io/badge/releases-orange?style=plastic&logo=rss&logoColor=orange&color=black)](https://github.com/erykjj/jwlFusion-app/releases.atom)

 Feel free to get in touch and post any [issues and/or suggestions](https://github.com/erykjj/jwlFusion-app/issues).